Va\u{i}nberg--Br\`{e}gman relative entropy and quasinonexpansive operators: Introduction

-We give also two examples of models with $\Psi=\Psi_\varphi$, but with $\ell$ different from the Mazur (as well as Kaczmarz) map, given by the (inverse of) Lozanovski\u{\i} map $\ell_X$.
-Proposition \ref{prop.oscr} provides well adapted (resp., very well adapted) case V$^{\mathrm{L}}$ and V$^{\mathrm{R}}$ models with $\ell$ given by an inverse of the Lozanovski\u{\i} factorisation map ${\ell_X}^{\inver}$, with $(X,\n{\cdot}_X)$ given by a uniformly convex and uniformly Fr\'{e}chet differentiable (resp., $p$-uniformly convex and $q$-uniformly Fr\'{e}chet differentiable) Banach function space over a localisable measure space $(\X,\mu)$, and the domain of $\ell_X$ given by $S(L_1(\X,\mu),\n{\cdot}_1)$.
-Proposition \ref{prop.nc.oscr} provides an analogue of this result for $(X,\n{\cdot}_X)$ given by a uniformly convex and uniformly Fr\'{e}chet differentiable (resp., $p$-uniformly convex and $q$-uniformly Fr\'{e}chet differentiable) noncommutative rearrangement invariant Banach space over type I$_n$ W$^*$-algebra (i.e. $n\in\NN$, and $(X,\n{\cdot}_X)$ is a space $\MNC$ of $n\times n$ matrices with complex entries, equipped with a unitary invariant matrix norm).
-Proposition \ref{prop.gen.spin.factors} provides case I model for preduals of generalised spin factors, with $\ell$ mapping from a base of a base normed space into a unit ball of a reflexive Banach space.
-This result goes beyond the realms of W$^*$- and JBW-algebras, and provides an example of application of our framework to the general base normed spaces (in particular, Proposition \ref{prop.gen.spin.factors} characterises the presence of Alfsen--Shultz spectral duality between base normed space and its Banach dual by the condition that $\Psi_\varphi$ is Euler--Legendre, which is equivalent to Gateaux differentiability and strict convexity of $(X,\n{\cdot}_X)$).
+We give also three different examples of models with $\Psi=\Psi_\varphi$ for a gauge $\varphi$, but with $\ell$ different from the Mazur (as well as Kaczmarz) map.
+Proposition \ref{prop.oscr} provides well adapted (resp., uniformly and Lipschitz--H\"{o}lder well adapted) case V$^{\mathrm{L}}$ and V$^{\mathrm{R}}$ models, with $(X,\n{\cdot}_X)$ given by uniformly convex and uniformly Fr\'{e}chet differentiable (resp., $p$-uniformly convex and $q$-uniformly Fr\'{e}chet differentiable) Banach function space over a localisable measure space $(\X,\mu)$, with $\ell$ given by an inverse $\ell_X$ of the Lozanovski\u{\i} factorisation map ${\ell_X}^{\inver}$, and the domain of $\ell_X$ given by the unit sphere $S(L_1(\X,\mu),\n{\cdot}_1)$.
+Proposition \ref{prop.nc.oscr} provides an analogue of this result for $(X,\n{\cdot}_X)$ given by uniformly convex and uniformly Fr\'{e}chet differentiable (resp., $p$-uniformly convex and $q$-uniformly Fr\'{e}chet differentiable) noncommutative rearrangement invariant Banach space over type I$_n$ W$^*$-algebra $\N$ with $n\in\NN$ (i.e. $\N=\BH$ for $\dim\H=n$, and $(X,\n{\cdot}_X)$ is a space $\MNC$ of $n\times n$ matrices over $\CC$, equipped with a unitary invariant matrix norm).
+Proposition \ref{prop.gen.spin.factors} provides case I model for preduals of generalised spin factors $(X^\star\oplus\RR,\n{\cdot}_{X^\star\oplus\RR})$, with $\ell$ given by a mapping $\ell_{/\RR}$ from a base of a base normed space $(X\oplus\RR,\n{\cdot}_{X\oplus\RR})$ into a unit ball of a reflexive Banach space $(X,\n{\cdot}_X)$.
+This result goes beyond the realms of W$^*$- and JBW-algebras (since a generalised spin factor is a JBW-algebra if{}f $(X,\n{\cdot}_X)$ is a Hilbert space), and provides an example of application of our framework to the general base normed spaces (in particular, Proposition \ref{prop.gen.spin.factors} characterises the presence of Alfsen--Shultz spectral duality between $(X\oplus\RR,\n{\cdot}_{X\oplus\RR})$ and $(X^\star\oplus\RR,\n{\cdot}_{X^\star\oplus\RR})$ by the condition that $\Psi_\varphi$ is Euler--Legendre, which is equivalent to Gateaux differentiability and strict convexity of $(X,\n{\cdot}_X)$).